carolanncan/blog-tutorial/source/posts/2012-01-01-example-article.html.markdown

 date: 2012-01-01
 image: papers.jpg
 location: Sacramento
-tags: 3D printing, hacks
+tags: signage, serif
 ---

 ![papers][papers]
-I found this specimen in East Bay on my walk home from the BART Ashby station.
+I found this in East Bay on my walk home from the BART Ashby station.

+It's the letter-drop on the door of an apartment building.

 [papers]:images/papers.jpg